svoop/wowmow/README.md

 ssh -N -R 3080:localhost:3000 ssh srv-xxxxxxxxxxxxxxxxxxx0@ssh.xxxxxxxx.render.com
 ```

+This example assumes you have a Rails server on the default `localhost:3000`.
+If your app is served on a different local port, just replace the `3000` with the corresponding port number.

-Please replace the connection string `srv-...` with the one Render has generated for your particular web service instance.
+You have to replace the connection string `srv-...` with the one Render has generated for your particular web service instance.
 You find it in the "Shell" menu.

 Can't connect?
 You most likely forgot to add your SSH public key on the Account Settings page of your user on Render or the SSH public key is out of date.